Glow In The Dark Rocks Glass Aggregate - Photoluminescent

 - Question: The concrete was too hard when we put on the glass, and it didn't stick.
 Is there any way to get it to stay now?

 - Answer: You can use attempt to spray or roll on an acrylic concrete sealer over it, and just do a bunch of coats and it will probably hold it there, but if that sealer wears down enough over time, it may then loosen the sand product and it will then wash away.
-Acrylic sealer may need to a fresh coat applied each year in such cases.
+Acrylic sealer may need to a fresh coat applied each year or even more frequently, in such cases.
 If indoors, then there are more options as you can use Epoxy or Poly coatings that are thicker, and will hold the glow sand the best.

 Glow In The Dark Glass Aggregate Rocks/Sand, Photoluminescent 1/2 lb.